leobrod44/Natural_Selection/README.md

-# Natural Selection Simulator with Genetic Algorithms
+# ML Natural Selection Simulator with Genetic Algorithms

 ## Summary
 Procedurally generated biomes, creatures, and neural networks for real-time decision-making.
 Use of genetic algorithms, an alternative to backpropagation in reinforcement learning to have creatures adapt to their environment through selective reproduction.